adriancostin6/crypt-wiki/README.md

 - pip : `python -m pip install pip`
 - python-gnupg : `python -m pip install python-gnupg`

+## How to use

+In order to use the Crypt Wiki locally, run `git clone https://github.com/adriancostin6/crypt-wiki.git`.

+If you want to version control your notes like I do, simply fork this repository, clone your fork and enjoy version controlled encrypted notes.

 ## How we got here

 If you care for it, you can read the [Backstory](Backstory.md) of how we got here.